iTrooz/cf-fingerprint/README.md

 Add [cf_fingerprint.js](https://github.com/arschedev/cf-fingerprint/blob/main/cf_fingerprint.js) to your project

+You can also run `npm install https://github.com/arschedev/cf-fingerprint` to install the package in your project.

+You can then use it from both browsers and Node.js environments.

 ## Usage
-Run `npm install https://github.com/arschedev/cf-fingerprint` to install the package in your project.
-You can then use it from both browsers and Node.js environments.

 ### Browser